Compassion -- the image of Christ

 It does pay!

 David had a serious problem with alcohol.
 He was drinking himself to death.
 Though he wouldn't come to church services, he would frequently show up for a meal (Sometimes we become impatient with those who come only for the food).
-I kept encouraging him to try our services.
+I kept encouraging him to try our church services.

 -- Wayne Stark